About this Course

 An Approach to Qurʾānic Sciences by Muftī Taqī Usmani

-Module 2: Islamic Apologetics – Refuting Misconceptions
+Module 7: Islamic Apologetics – Refuting Misconceptions (Waitlist)

 Topics Addressed: Slavery, Jihad, Age of Aisha RA’s Marriage, Ḥudūd, Apostasy, Gender Roles, etc.

-Module 2: Analysis of Sūrat al-Ḥujurāt
+Module 8: Analysis of Sūrat al-Ḥujurāt (Waitlist)

 Based on Tafsīr Ibn Kathīr (d.
 774 AH) & Tafhīm al-Qurʾān by Abū al-ʿAlāʾ al-Mawdūdī (d.
 1399 AH)